 We may earn revenue from the products available on this page and participate in affiliate programs.
 Learn More ›

-The earth is home to some 20 quadrillion ants, according to a recent study, so folks shouldn’t be surprised if an ant infestation occurs around the house or in the yard.
-Ants can damage a home and contaminate food with bacterial- and disease-causing organisms, including salmonella.
+The Earth is home to some 20 quadrillion ants, making it essential to have a hard-working ant killer on hand.
+These pests can damage a home and contaminate food with bacterial- and disease-causing organisms, including Salmonella.
 Some species, such as fire ants, may even attack pets and people.

 Before You Buy an Ant Killer